Salian Franks

-Until the 1950s it was also generally accepted that the Salians subsequently expanded their territories to the south, and became one of two large divisions among the Franks in the fifth century, along with another large group, the Ribuarian Franks, living to their east.
-This is not directly attested in any historical evidence, but the reasoning was based on the names of two distinct legal codes used by the Franks after they were united under Merovingian rule.
+Until the 1950s it was also generally accepted that the Salians subsequently expanded their territories to the south, and became one of two large divisions among the Franks in the 5th century — the other being the Ribuarian Franks, living to their east.
+This proposed division is not described in any contemporary records, but rather based on the names of two distinct legal codes used by the Franks after they were united under Merovingian rule.
 The older one, the so-called Salic Law (Lex Salica) was valid in what is now northern France, and its name might be related to the name of the earlier Salians, although this is no longer considered certain.
 The later one, the Lex Ripuaria, in contrast, is associated with the region near Cologne in what is now Germany.
-In the 21st century, scholars no longer generally accept that the term "Salic" in Salic law referred to any tribe by the 5th century, and some historians argue that it never did.
+In the 21st century, scholars no longer generally accept that the term "Salic" in Salic law referred to any specific tribe by the 5th century, and some historians argue that it never did.
 It is also no longer widely accepted that the two Frankish legal codes imply two distinct Frankish peoples.